 Pascoe Vale Road, Glenroy - Streetscape improvements

-Council is upgrading the streetscape on Pascoe Vale Road, Glenroy in stages.
+Council upgraded the streetscape on Pascoe Vale Road, Glenroy in stages.

-The streetscape improvement is part of Council's commitment to improving local retail precincts throughout Moreland.
+The streetscape improvement was part of Council's commitment to improving local retail precincts throughout Moreland.

-The purpose of the project is to improve the pedestrian amenity, safety, and overall presentation of the Pascoe Vale Road shopping strip for residents, businesses and visitors.
+The purpose of the project was to improve the pedestrian amenity, safety, and overall presentation of the Pascoe Vale Road shopping strip for residents, businesses and visitors.

 - upgrading the footpath surface with new concrete pavers

 - installing raised pedestrian crossings at key side streets, and